A monotonic relationship between the variability of the infectious period and final size in pairwise epidemic modelling: Relation to Stochastic Ordering and the work of Wilkinson and Sharkey

 In a very recent work \cite{wilkinson2}, Wilkinson and Sharkey considered a general class of network based stochastic epidemic models, and proved a monotonic relationship between the variability of the infectious period and the probability that the infection will spread to an arbitrary subset of the population by time $t$.
-Below we show that, while the work \cite{wilkinson2} was done in a different context, the main conclusion is essentially the same as what follows from our main result.
+Below we show that, while the work \cite{wilkinson2} was done in a different context, the main conclusion is very similar to our main result.
 In \cite{wilkinson}, the variability was represented by the convex order of the distributions of infectious periods.
 Given two random variables $\mathcal{I}_1$ and $\mathcal{I}_2$ whose expectations exist, such that

 $\mathcal{I}_1$ is said to be smaller than $\mathcal{I}_2$ in the convex order, denoted by $\mathcal{I}_1 \leq_{cx} \mathcal{I}_2$, see monograph \cite{order} for a comprehensive description of various stochastic orders, their properties and relations.